 What is aRt?

 The goal of this project is to use R to make generative or data-driven art.
-Each month I hope to explore a new idea or algorithm–my only requirement is that the primary purpose of the work is creative, not functional 😉.
+Each month I hope to explore a new idea or algorithm–my only requirement is that the primary purpose of the work is creative, not functional.
 Whatever my results at the end of the month, I will write them up and share a blog post here where I talk about the design and technical process, along with sharing the artwork itself.
-I also plan to share the code for each month on my github, though fair warning that these are personal-time projects so while the art might look nice, the code might look scary.
+I also plan to share the code for each month on my GitHub, though fair warning that these are personal-time projects so while the art might look nice, the code likely will not.

 Why am I doing this?

-No, not really for the attention, and not just because of the incredibly low-hanging aRt pun.
+No, not really for the attention (well, not entirely at least), and not just because of the incredibly low-hanging aRt pun.
 There’s three reasons: fun, learning, and spite.

 Of course, through this process I will learn a LOT.
 I’m neither a trained mathematician nor a computer scientist, but a lot of this work will delve into these fields and I’m eager to learn more math, geometry, and algorithms.

 The third reason is spite.
 In a recent job interview, I was asked if I wanted to learn a programming language.
 I responded that I program in R, to which the interviewer said: “Yeah, but I mean a real programming language.”

 I’ve already mentioned a few things I hope to get out of this–namely learning, fun, and promotion of R as a real programming language.
 But I also hope to get more of the #rstats community involved in fun personal projects.
 If anyone out there gets inspired to try their hand at some aRt, then I’ve succeeded.
 And if anyone is interested in collaborating or joining me for a month, please get in touch!